max-rozzhalovets/maasiimka/README.md

-## Hi there!
+## Hey!
 My name is Max.
-I`m budding front end developer.
+I am a beginner front end developer.

- Studying in Taras Shevchenko National Univercity on faculty of Computer Science and Cybernetics.
- Interested in development and want to associate live with it.
+I study at Taras Shevchenko National University at the Faculty of Informatics and Cybernetics.
+I am interested in web development and want to connect my life with it.
+Have got a passion for JS and React.

- Passionate about JS, React and layout. socials
+socials:
 - [LinkedIn](https://www.linkedin.com/in/max-rozzhalovets/)
 - [Twitter](https://twitter.com/Maasiimka)

 ### Open to offers!

 <!---
 maasiimka/maasiimka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.